SitePen/es-ts-need-to-know/README.md

 ![screenshot](screenshot.png)

-In this exercise, we start out with a very simple, working, vanilla JavaScript/ES5 application that is using the Asynchronous Module Definition (AMD) module system.
+In this exercise, we start out with a straightforward, working, vanilla JavaScript/ES5 application that is using the Asynchronous Module Definition (AMD) module system.
 This application renders a button that when pressed, fetches a list of articles from <https://newsapi.org> and then renders them, along with an image and the publish date relative to the user.
 Specifically, we start out with the following files:

 - `index` - The main entry point into the application.
 First, this instantiates a new ArticlesService class that will be used to fetch the article's data from the Internet and then sets up an event listener for the "Load Articles" button that will create a new ArticlesComponent and render the articles to the page after the content is fetched.
 - `util` - This file contains a simple utility to convert an ISO Date string into a relative date string.
-- `ArticlesService` - This module contains a very simple class that accepts a NewsAPI API key and provides a method, `getArticles`, which accepts a news source and success and error callbacks.
+- `ArticlesService` - This module contains a straightforward class that accepts a NewsAPI API key and provides a method, `getArticles`, which accepts a news source and success and error callbacks.
 This module also exports a `newsSource` object, which serves as a sort of enum providing predefined constants for the types of news sources.
-- `ArticlesComponent` - This is a very simple _Component_ class that provides a `render` method that will take a provided list of articles and render them to the page.
+- `ArticlesComponent` - This is a straightforward _Component_ class that provides a `render` method that will take a provided list of articles and render them to the page.

 The goal of the exercise is to convert this project over to TypeScript and to utilize ES2015+ features along the way.